 Know what a standard drink size is and don't engage in binge drinking.
-Carefully monitor the amount of alcohol that you consume at parties and events.
+Carefully monitor any alcohol that is consumed during drinking games and throughout the day.

 Understand the signs of alcohol poisoning and immediately call 911 if anyone displays any symptoms.